TomZhang11/schedule/readme.txt

 Purpose:
 The purpose of this program is to help school staff better visualize their class schedule.
-The program will output an excel file.
+The program will output an excel file (output.xlsx).
 See the sample output file in the sample files folder Classes in red are full year classes.
 Classes in purple are grouped classes.